fire1/WaterSystem/docs/Communication.md

 - 50-Meter Long Cable (2-Wire)
 - Tank Level Sensors (JSN-SR04t-v2)

-_**Note:** For the lower supply, the voltage resistance of R1 should be lowered, \
+_**Note:** For the lower supply-voltage resistance of R1 should be lowered, \
-as an example the 9V resistor value needs to be 100ohms._
+as an example the 9V power-supply the resistor value needs to be 100ohms._

 ## Wiring Scheme